hale2024/SE-Test-Case-Prep/README.md

 </ul>
-<p> The comprehensive tests I built will ensure that accurate information retrieval is done when the source code functions are called.</p>
+<strong><p> The comprehensive tests I built ensure that accurate information retrieval is done when any of the above source code functions are called.
+I tested the source code with the python ‘unittest’ module and made the necessary fixes to the code.</p></strong>

 <h2>Acknowledgment and Additional Information</h2>